Rudolf G. Binding

 Rudolf Georg Binding (13 August 1867 – 4 August 1938) was a German writer.
+During World War I, he served as a cavalry master and staff officer.
+He was primarily known for his diary which he wrote during his time in the war.

+Life

-He was born in Basel, Switzerland, and died in Starnberg.
+Binfing was born in Basel, Switzerland, and died in Starnberg.
 He studied medicine and law before joining the Hussars.
-On the outbreak of the First World War, Binding, who was forty-six years old, became commander of a squadron of dragoons.
-Except for a four-month period in Galicia in 1916, Binding spent the whole of the war on the Western Front.
+On the outbreak of the First World War, Binding, a forty-six years old, became commander of a squadron of dragoons.
+Except for a four-month period in Galicia in 1916, Binding spent the war on the Western Front.

 Binding's diary and letters, A Fatalist at War, was published in 1927.
 His collected war poems, stories and recollections were not published until after his death in 1938.

 Binding was never a member of the National Socialist Party and publicly dissociated himself from one of its actions; but his relationship to it was ambiguous, for he saw it at times as an aspect of national revival.